LMAX-Exchange/puppet-networking-example/README.md

 is what motivated me to fork our internal module to describe it to other people.

 I'm now going to fabricate a scenario that will explain the goals we are trying to reach by doing networking this way in Puppet.
-The scenario loosely mimics the type of technology operation but more closely matches the culture that LMAX themselves have, which is how our networking evolved into what it is now.
+The scenario is very loosely modelled on our own Financial systems architecture but more closely matches the culture of of the Infrastructure team, which is how our networking evolved into what it is now.
 If the scenario sounds completely alien to you - for example if you run a Cloud web farm where every instance is a transient short-lived VM - then the design pattern this module is promoting probably won't be that helpful to you.